keita-sa/classification-of-cancer-dataset/README.md

 ## Overview

-This is an example of a machine learning implementation of identification by logistic regression.
-In this example, a dataset of 569 cancers is used to identify and predict whether each is malignant or benign.
-Malignant is labeled 0 and benign is labeled 1, each with 30 features.
-Because it identifies malignant and benign, it is called a two-class problem, for example.
+This is an example of a machine learning implementation using logistic regression for classification.
+In this case, a dataset consisting of 569 instances of cancer is employed to predict whether each instance is malignant (labeled 0) or benign (labeled 1), based on 30 features of each instance.
+This problem is referred to as a two-class problem, given its task of distinguishing between malignant and benign cases.

 ### References;